38 Best Things To Do In Vancouver In Winter (Local’s Guide)

 A view from the top of a snowy mountain in Vancouver during the winter.
 There are clouds covering the city below.

-💡 Fun Fact: The mountain order when you look at Vancouver goes Cypress (left), Grouse (middle with “The Cut”), and Seymour (right).
+💡 Fun Fact: When you look at Vancouver, the mountain order is Cypress (left), Grouse (middle with “The Cut”), and Seymour (right).

 1. Skiing